RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 CRDBs do not replicate the entire database, only the data.
 Database configurations, Lua scripts, and other configurations are not replicated.
 {{< /note >}}

+You can create CRDBs on Redis Enterprise Software (RS) or Redis Cloud.

 ## Considerations for Conflict-free Replicated Databases (CRDBs) {#considerations-for-conflictfree-replicated-databases-crdbs}